 Figure 2 shows the results of SNR measurements.
 The EDFA-Tx is set at an output of 5 dBm.
 It amplifies the signal of 12 channels from the Mux at the level of 28 dBm.
 As shown in Fig. 2(a), all channels are almost flat, and there are no gain fluctuations.
 In Fig. 2(b), the EDFA-Rx is set at 5 dBm, and the node spacing is 500 m.
 The SNR result shows an average of 28.7 dB.
 In Fig. 2(c), the EDFA Rx is set at 10 dBm, and the node spacing is 1,000 m.
 The output of the average SNR is 23.9 dB.
 In Fig. 2(d), the EDFA-Tx is set at 19 dBm.
 The EDFA-Rx is 5 dBm, and the node spacing is 1,500 m.
 The output of the average SNR is 23.5 dB.
 In Fig. 2(e), the EDFA-Tx is set at 25 dBm, and the EDFA-Rx is set at 10 dBm.

-spacing is 2,000 m.
+Meanwhile, the node spacing is 2,000 m.
 The output of the average SNR is 22.1 dB.
 In Fig. 2(f), the EDFA-Tx is set at 30 dBm, and the EDFA-Rx is set at 15 dBm.
 The node spacing is 2,500 m.
 The output of the average SNR goes lower to 18 dB.
 In all the scenarios with nodes spaced from 500 m to 2,500 m, the EDFA-Rx still produces flattened gain for all channels.
 This EDFA-Rx gaining profile spectrum allows the distributed signal to be forwarded to the Li-Fi access networks without significant variations between each channel.

 Figure 2 shows that the node spacing effect reduces the power of the signal.
 The node spacing is the path length of optical propagation in the open air of the city that may attenuate the optical signal from the telescope Tx to the telescope Rx.
 In the simulation, the attenuation factor is set to a uniform 10 dB/km by assuming that the Rytov factor is lower.
 Thus, scintillation is also at a minimum because the height of optical propagation in the open air is lower than 500 m or near ground level.
-However, even though the scintillation is lower, noise modulation still induces
+However, even though the scintillation is lower, noise modulation still induces optical propagation.
+Noise modulation is induced by the phenomena of light scattering by particles, such as aerosols or dust, in the open-air environment of a city.